B.C.'s EV charger rebate program

 Apartment and condo rebates depend on when the building was constructed with respect to municipal bylaws requiring EV-ready parking stalls.
 Pre-approval from BC Hydro is required.

-- Constructed after municipal bylaws: Up to 50% of purchase and installation costs of eligible, new, Level 2 (208-volt or 240-volt) charging stations to a maximum of $5,000 (no more than $350 per station).
+- Constructed after municipal bylaws: Up to 50% of purchase and installation costs of eligible, new, Level 2 (208-volt or 240-volt) charging stations to a maximum of $5,000 (up to $350 per station).
 Dual-port stations count as two.

 Workplace rebate amounts

-Workplaces can get up to 50% of purchase and installation costs of eligible, new, Level 2 charging equipment, to a maximum of $14,000 (no more than $2,000 per station).
+Workplaces can get up to 50% of purchase and installation costs of eligible, new, Level 2 charging equipment, to a maximum of $14,000 (up to $2,000 per station).
 Pre-approval from BC Hydro is required.

 Eligible condos, apartments and workplace organizations can have separate applications for different sites, up to a maximum of four.